aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 [Where Do I Go?](#where-do-i-go) comes before the split because it is the only block that needs everyone on the field at once.
 Run it while you still have the full group and full attention.

 Runners vs. Catchers is the closer because it is the densest block in the guide.
-One rep works stealing, sign-reading, stopping on the base, the catcher's throw, and the middle infield tag.
+One rep works stealing, stopping on the base, the catcher's throw, and the middle infield tag.
 With one practice left, that ratio is what you want.

+Run it in the [coach-release version](#practice-2-variant-coach-release-and-no-signs).
+Your pitchers just threw 30 to 35 pitches at the station and a game is two days out.
+A coach on the mound also means no wild pitches eating the clock, and you can script the passed ball in Round 2 instead of waiting for one.

 ### What is deliberately not here

+- **Signs.** They were taught in Practice 1 and they are not worth reps with one practice left.
+Call steals out loud from the coach's box on Sunday, which the rules allow and which every 10U coach does anyway.
+Signs come back in Practice 3 and in-season.
 - **Hitting.** With player pitching, a large share of at-bats end in walks or strikeouts, and hitting is the skill that carried over from 8U least changed.
-If you have five minutes of slack, spend it on the Take sign instead.
 - **Cutoffs and relays.** Already deferred to Week 5 in-season.
 - **Bunting, first-and-third, appeals.** Not before Game 1.